FreddyVRetro/ISA-PicoMEM/firmware/README.md

 **PM_W_xxx_xxx**   : Firmware for the Pico W Only (For ne2000)

 If you use an XTIDE or a Disk BIOS, Use the DO (D000) Picomem Firmware and place the XTIDE in C800.<br />
-**New:** There is no more firmware with different base Address as it is configurable.
+**New:** There is no more firmware with different base Address as it is configurable. (config.txt)

-**WARNING:** One new firmware may add incompatibility, pease try the previous versions of the firmware.<br />
+**WARNING:** One new firmware may add incompatibility, please try the previous versions of the firmware.<br />
 (*) The Base Addres is the BIOS ROM location in memory, it can be C80000h or D0000h.<br />

 ## How to update the Firmware ?